 people my secret.
 It had nothing to do with

-false pride, but rather a fear I would be
+false pride, but rather a fear of being laughed at.

-laughed at.
-Who wants to be written off as
+Who wants to be written off as crazy?
+But then

 Now I was confused.
 Early in my life, I

 believed God wanted me to teach dance, but this

 my life, I kept careful track of every incident that

 struck me as out of the ordinary.
 These events

 At the time when I began to write my books, my Supernatural List had

 reasonable explanations for 80 of these suspicious events.